-For the quantitative impairment test, the Company estimates the fair value of its indefinite-lived intangible assets by employing a discounted cash flow model using the relief-from-royalty method, which estimates royalties to be derived in the future use of the asset were the Company to license the use of the trade name.
+For the quantitative impairment test, the Company estimates the fair value of its indefinite-lived intangible assets by employing a discounted cash flow model using the relief-fromroyalty method, which estimates royalties to be derived in the future use of the asset were the Company to license the use of the trade name.
 An impairment charge for indefinite-lived intangible assets is recorded if the carrying amount of an indefinite-lived intangible asset exceeds the estimated fair value on the measurement date.

 The Company completed its annual impairment test of indefinite-lived intangible assets as of July 1, 2016 and determined that none of its significant indefinite-lived intangible assets were impaired.
 Prior to the Jarden Acquisition, there were \$475.8 million of indefinite-lived intangible assets, and, as part of the Jarden Acquisition, the Company acquired indefinite-lived intangible assets with estimated fair values of \$9.5 billion.
 Although the purchase price is still preliminary, the Company does not expect these values to change significantly as they were derived from assumptions consistent with the acquisition model.
 The Company performed the quantitative impairment test for the \$37.0 million carrying value of the Aprica trade name due to competitive pressures and other factors that have recently adversely impacted Aprica sales in Japan.
 The Company concluded the Aprica trade name was not impaired.
-However, a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the Aprica trade name of \$10.4 million, and a 100 basis point increase in the discount rate used would have resulted in an impairment of \$4.9 million.
-In addition, the Company performed a quantitative impairment test for the \$200.0 million carrying value of the Elmer's trade name due to the recent acquisition of the Elmer's business.
+However, a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the S200.0 million carrying value of the Elmer's trade name due to the recent acquisition of the recent acquisition of the Elmer's business.
 The Company concluded the Elmer's trade name was not impaired.
-However, a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the Elmer's trade name of \$16.4 million, and a 100 basis point increase in the discount rate used would have resulted in an impairment of \$18.0 million.
-The Company also performed the quantitative impairment test for the \$102.0 million carrying value of the Baby Jogger trade name due to the recent acquisition of the Baby Jogger business.
-The Company concluded the Baby Jogger trade name was not impaired.
-A 100 basis point decrease in the royalty rate used in the quantitative impairment test or a 100 basis point increase in the discount rate used would not result in an impairment of the Baby Jogger trade name.
+However, a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the Elmer's trade name was not impaired.
+However, a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the Elmer's trade name was not impaired.
+However, a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the Elmer's trade name of \$16.4 million, and a 100 basis point decrease in the royalty rate used in the quantitative impairment test would have resulted in an impairment of the Elmer's trade name of \$16.4 million, and a 100 basis point decrease in the royalty rate used would have resulted in an